jon-jacky/home/commonplace.txt

 - A Vocation to Read, by Tim Parks, in *TLS*, Apr 11 2025, p.
 27 (no link):

   "Why is it so hard to throw books away?  ...
-  In the past, every time I trid to throw away books, I'd find myself reading a page or two, hesitating, thinking, ...
+  In the past, every time I tried to throw away books, I'd find myself reading a page or two, hesitating, thinking, ...
 'Maybe I'll get around to this on some empty day in old age'.